 5.3.4 Handing of Calls with Signed SIP Resource Priority Header Field

-For calls that contain a SIP Resource Priority Header (RPH) field, post STI-VS information may be passed for Call Validation Treatment (CVT) depending on the value of the RPH and local policy.
+For calls that contain a SIP Resource Priority Header (RPH) field, post STI-VS information may be passed for Call Validation Treatment (CVT) depending on the value of the namespace parameter in the RPH field and in accordance with local policy and/or policy of the authority responsible for the specific service.

+Emergency

 Calls with a SIP RPH value in the ‘esnet’ namespace may be passed for CVT depending on local policy.

+NS/EP NGN-PS

-Calls with a SIP RPH values in the ‘ets’ and ‘wps’ namespace MUST not be passed for CVT.
+Calls with a SIP RPH values in the ‘ets’ and ‘wps’ namespace shall not be passed for CVT.
 This is to ensure the highest probability of call completion for these types of calls.

 ________________